microsoft/Azure-Kinect-Sensor-SDK/examples/calibration_registration/README.md

 2. How to calibrate a camera.
    1. Calibration typically requires about 30 images and relies on the Brown Conrady distortion model.
    2. The script `calibrate.py` is designed to take in command line arguments so it can be used personally collected data without modification.
-If you want to work with the provided example, simply run: python `calibrate.py.` For further details please see [Camera Calibration](https://docs.opencv.org/master/dc/dbb/tutorial_py_calibration.html) in the OpenCV documentation.
+For further details please see [Camera Calibration](https://docs.opencv.org/master/dc/dbb/tutorial_py_calibration.html) in the OpenCV documentation.
    3. If you already have a collected set of data, run the calibration code this way:

       ``` windows